-Historic walking tour
+Historic walking tour of Amsterdam

 - Dam Square – This square was once the site of an actual dam that diverted the Amstel River to create the canals of Amsterdam.
 Visible here are the World War II Memorial, the New Church and Koninklijk Palace.